 Looking for hiking inspiration?
 Check out our popular guide to the 50 best hikes in the USA next!

-How Long Does It Take To Hike Emerald Pools Trail In Zion?
+How Long Does It Take To Hike Emerald Pools Trail?

 Hiking the full loop trail (turning left after the bridge) and spur trail to Upper Pool took us 1 hour and 45 minutes total.